-Provide information in the annual report on ARRP activities and achievement and areas of 1.4 concer n to the Animal Research Review Panel.
-9.2 F Publish collated statistics on animal use on the Animal Ethics Infolink website.
-1.5 5.1 9.3 Id lentify options for disseminating information about specific issues of interest and concern 3 both bi roadly and to specific groups (researchers, teachers, veterinarians, animal welfare, lay).
-4 9.4 F Review and maintain a web site for the dissemination of information.
-3.1 9.5 F Provide opportunities for and encourage the community (researchers, teachers, 3 veterin arians, animal welfare, lay) to have an input into legislative review, development of rds for housing and care and policy development.
-4 Ensure that information about animal use provided by the Animal Research Review Panel y terms where appropriate.
-9.7 E commu Encourage institutions to provide information about their animal use direct to the general unity.
-0: oproach to administration of animal research and teaching is harmonised between St erritory regulatory and funding bodies. ate romote interaction between State and Territory regulatory and funding bodies.
+9.1 Provide information in the annual report on ARRP activities and achievement and areas of concern to the Animal Research Review Panel.
+1.4 9.2 Publish collated statistics on animal use on the Animal Ethics Infolink website.
+1.5 5.1 9.3 Identify options for disseminating information about specific issues of interest and concern 3 both broadly and to specific groups (researchers, teachers, veterinarians, animal welfare, lay).
+4 9.4 Review and maintain a web site for the dissemination of information.
+3.1 9.5 Provide opportunities for and encourage the community (researchers, teachers, 3 veterinarians, animal welfare, lay) to have an input into legislative review, development of standards for housing and care and policy development.
+4 9.6 Ensure that information about animal use provided by the Animal Research Review Panel is in lay terms where appropriate.
+9.7 Encourage institutions to provide information about their animal use direct to the general community.
+Goal 10: The approach to administration of animal research and teaching is harmonised between St and Territory regulatory and funding bodies. ate 10.1 Promote interaction between State and Territory regulatory and funding bodies.